Argan oil

 Argan oil is a plant oil produced from the kernels of the argan tree (Argania spinosa L.), which is indigenous to Morocco and southwestern Algeria.
-In Morocco, argan oil is used to dip bread in at breakfast or to drizzle on couscous or pasta.
+In Morocco, argan oil is used to dip bread at breakfast or to drizzle on couscous or pasta.
 It is also used for cosmetic purposes.

 Properties

-99% of argan oil consists of triglycerides and related derivatives.
+Ninety-nine percent of argan oil consists of triglycerides and related derivatives.
 These are derived from the following fatty acids:

 Argan oil has a relative density at 20 °C ranging from 0.906 to 0.919.

 Argan oil also contains traces of tocopherols (vitamin E), phenols, carotenes, squalene.
 Some trace phenols in argan oil include caffeic acid, oleuropein, vanillic acid, tyrosol, catechol, resorcinol, (−)-epicatechin and (+)-catechin.

 Depending on the extraction method, argan oil may be more resistant to oxidation than olive oil.

 Uses

 Culinary

-In Morocco, the oil is used for culinary purposes e.g, dipping bread, salad dressings or on couscous.
+In Morocco, the oil is used for culinary purposes, e.g. dipping bread, as salad dressing or on couscous.
 Amlu, a thick brown paste with a consistency similar to peanut butter, is used locally as a bread dip.
 It is produced by grinding roasted almonds and argan oil together using stones, and then mixing the paste with honey.